bradford-james/quotero/readme.md

-# Quoter
+# Quotero

-The project consists of a cli-tool that will retrieve a random quote, upon using the command "quoter", to lighten up your terminal as you work and possibly provide that spark of inspiration that's been eluding you.
+The project consists of a cli-tool that will retrieve a random quote, upon using the command "quotero", to lighten up your terminal as you work and possibly provide that spark of inspiration that's been eluding you.

-Quoter is CLI tool, when installed globally, will print quotes on design from Martin Scorsese to Pablo Picaso to the console.
+Quotero is CLI tool, when installed globally, will print quotes on design from Martin Scorsese to Pablo Picaso to the console.
-Type 'Quoter', see the quote, simple as that.
+Type 'quotero', see the quote, simple as that.

 ## Getting Started